amehta7/NextJS_Blog_App/README.md

-## NextJS_Blog_App
-Built the application to manage posts using NextJS, React, MongoDB.
+#### Blog App

+- The Blog App is a dynamic web application designed to manage and display blog posts.
+Developed using React.js and Next.js for the frontend and MongoDB for the backend, this project combines cutting-edge technologies to create a seamless and efficient blogging experience.

 - Live Site URL: [@Vercel](https://next-js-blog-qi7casiez-a-b-patels-projects.vercel.app/)

-### Getting Started

-To start the development server:

-npm run dev or yarn dev

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.